postmarketOS/postmarketos.org/content/blog/2017-09-03-100-days-of-postmarketos.md

 ./pmbootstrap install
 ./pmbootstrap qemu
 ```
-*Thanks to: @mmaret, @MartijnBraam, @PabloCastellano (#56, ??)*
+*Thanks to: @mmaret, @MartijnBraam, @PabloCastellano*

 ## Early work on new user interfaces

 Since postmarketOS was released, we have been using Wayland's reference compositor Weston as UI.
-But as stated in #62, it *"is a cool demo, but far from a usable day-to-day shell people can work with. **We need to provide a sane UI.**"*
+But as stated in [#62](https://github.com/postmarketOS/pmbootstrap/issues/62), it *"is a cool demo, but far from a usable day-to-day shell people can work with. **We need to provide a sane UI.**"*

 [![QEMU booting up to plasma-mobile](/static/img/2017-09-03/plasma-mobile-qemu-thumb.gif){: class="fr ml3 mb3" }](/static/video/2017-09-03/plasma-mobile-qemu.webm)

 ### plasma-mobile (KDE's plasma desktop for phones)

 Alpine Linux did not have any KDE programs or libraries packaged yet, so @PureTryOut went through the colossal task of packaging, looking for patches, compiling and debugging **more than 80 pieces of plasma-mobile related software**.
 They are the very minimum to get the mobile version of KDE's Plasma desktop running.
-Alpine provided quite a few challenges along the way, such as the usage of the more standards compliant musl libc instead of the commonly used glibc, but luckily @mpyne [already provided patches](https://phabricator.kde.org/D6596) in KDE's bugtracker which we were able to use.
+Alpine provided quite a few challenges along the way, such as the usage of the more standards compliant musl libc instead of the commonly used glibc, but luckily @mpyne [already provided patches](https://phabricator.kde.org/D6596) in KDE's bugtracker which we were able to use. @bshah not only helped us with the port, but also [mentioned postmarketOS](https://www.reddit.com/r/postmarketOS/comments/6p1avq/postmarketos_at_the_kde_akademy_2017_presented_by/) in his plasma-mobile talk at KDE's Akademy 2017!

 Althought non-developers may not see it this way, this surely is a huge step in the direction of making plasma-mobile work on postmarketOS!
 We're excited to see where this is heading, and **appreciate any help from interested developers**.
 Jump right in with QEMU and the [inofficial binary packages](https://github.com/PureTryOut/pmos-plasma-mobile)!

-*Thanks to: @PureTryOut, @bshah, @mpyne*
+*Thanks to: @bshah, @mpyne, @PureTryOut*

 [![Hildon in postmarketOS](/static/img/2017-09-03/hildon-thumb.png){: class="fr ml3 mb3" }](/static/img/2017-09-03/hildon.png)